University of South Australia

 Learning advice and support services

-The Student Engagement Unit (SEU) provides a variety of services and resources to enhance the university experience of all students at UniSA including study support, counselling and wellbeing services, career and employment advice and a range of extracurricular activities such as UniSA Sport.
+The Student Engagement Unit (SEU) provides a variety of services and resources to enhance the university experience of all UniSA students including study support, counselling and wellbeing services, career and employment advice and a range of extracurricular activities such as UniSA Sport.

 The University’s Accommodation Service offers information about a broad range of student housing such as residential colleges, student hostels and student apartments.
 Private rental options such as share-houses, units and houses, including non-profit housing, as well as housing advice can also be found through the Accommodation Services website.